- Code ENVS2004

-- Areas of interest Earth and Marine Sciences, Forestry, Geography, Interdisciplinary Studies - Sustainability, Resource Management and Environmental Science
+- Areas of interest Earth and Marine Sciences, Forestry, Interdisciplinary Studies - Sustainability, Climate

-- Describe and explain the physical processes that drive weather, climate & fire in Australia
+- Describe the physical processes that drive weather, climate and bushfire in Australia.

-- Analyse weather, climate and fire scenarios that vary in location, scale and complexity
+- Understand how weather, climate and bushfires vary in location, scale and complexity.

-- Reflect upon, synthesise and explain LOs 1-4 from a broad range, to specific topics/events
+- Reflect upon, synthesise and explain learning outcomes 1-5 from a broad scale, to specific topics/events.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.